EdTorres97/Projetos/README.md

 - 👋 Hi, I’m @EdTorres97
 - 👀 I’m interested in Data Analytics
 - 🌱 I’m currently learning Python and statistics techniques
-- 💞️ I’m looking to collaborate on SQL
+- 💞️ I’m looking to collaborate on SQL and Python
 - 📫 How to reach me https://www.linkedin.com/in/edvaldo-torres-data-analyst/

 <!---